 There are approximetly ten young people in each class.
 If students are coping well with the size of the class, we may look to increase the number of students in the class.
 This is to ensure we continually challenge and promote flexibility in our students, preparing them for life in the community.
 Each class has a Teacher and an Education Support Officer (ESO) who both work together and form the ‘Collaborative Education Team’.
 The class is also support by a floating ESO (Angel), a Social Worker, Health and Wellbeing Support Officer, a Speech Therapist and an Occupational Therapist.

-Students must have a diagnosis of Autism Spectrum Disorder.
+Students must be of primary school age and have a diagnosis of Autism Spectrum Disorder.
 The philosophy of the school is to support students who cannot attend special schools and do not cope or thrive in mainstream settings.
 Of course, if we find that an enrolled student is better suited to a special school or mainsteam school, we will support that transition.
 Transitions must be agreed by the school, parents, and the student.

 What level of schooling is available?

-The school caters for students from Preparatory to Year 6 only.
+The school only caters for students from Preparatory to Year 6.

 What do you do to support transition to high-school?